 Although salaries tend to be lower in than they are in North America, as an expat you may be eligible for a relocation package.
 And while taxes are low in Singapore, do check whether – as an American citizen – you will need to continue to pay into the US tax system.

 Some clear benefits for American expats in Singapore include:

-- World-class education.
-If you’re moving from USA to Singapore with your family, education will be an important consideration.
+- World-class education – If you’re moving from USA to Singapore with your family, education will be an important consideration.

 - Universal healthcare – Singapore’s healthcare is among the best in the world.
 Residents are expected to contribute towards their treatment.
 Many expats in Singapore choose to have private healthcare insurance for emergencies and more complex issues.

-- Safety – this is a huge draw for Americans looking to relocate to Singapore.
-Violent crime is very low, and it’s also one of the cleanest cities in the world.
+- Safety – Violent crime is very low, and it’s also one of the cleanest cities in the world.
+This is a huge draw for Americans looking to relocate to Singapore.

 Other factors to take into considering include: